-The Jury ACCESS (Access for Capable Citizens and Equality in Service Selection) Act prevents discrimination in jury selection based on sexual orientation or gender identity.
-It was reintroduced in January by Senator Jeanne Shaheen (D-NH) and co-sponsored by Senator Susan Collins (R-ME) and Senator Sheldon Whitehouse (D-RI).
+The Jury ACCESS (Access for Capable Citizens and Equality in Service Selection) Act (S. 635) and Juror Non-Discrimination Act (H.R.
+1515) prevent discrimination in jury selection based on sexual orientation or gender identity.

 The LGBT Bar worked closely with Senator Shaheen’s office in drafting and supplementing the Act to ensure that the LGBT community would be protected in federal jury non-discrimination policy.

-The Jury ACCESS Act would amend the federal statute to include sexual orientation and gender identity, protecting those groups from removed from a jury without cause.
+The Jury ACCESS/Juror Non-Discrimination Acts would amend the federal statute to include sexual orientation and gender identity, protecting those groups from being removed from a jury without cause.
 Striking jurors on the basis of their sexual orientation or gender identity would be prohibited under federal law for the first time.